 Amy Milne has been the executive director of the Quilt Alliance since 2006.
 She has two decades of experience as a nonprofit administrator, educator and artist.
-Amy has overseen the expansion of the Quilt Alliance’s oral history projects, including the creation of the Go Tell It at the Quilt Show! project, as well as the Quilt Alliance’s biennial Not Fade Away: Sharing Quilt Stories in the Digital Age conference.
+Amy has overseen the expansion of the Quilt Alliance’s oral history projects, including the creation of the Go Tell It at the Quilt Show! project, as well as Quilt Alliance events: Quilters Take Manhattan/a Moment and the Not Fade Away: Sharing Quilt Stories in the Digital Age conference.

 Debby Josephs, Office Manager, has worked in the nonprofit field for more than 15 years.
 Before moving to Asheville in 2006, Debby worked as office manager for Partnership in Philanthropy in Chatham, New Jersey, a nonprofit offering consulting and educational services to small nonprofits in the state.
 After graduating from the University of Wisconsin in Madison, she worked in the research department of Pershing and Co., a Wall Street firm in New York City.

 Debby works in the Asheville office where she says it’s very exciting to be headquartered.
 “It’s a town filled with people who understand and appreciate the nature of nonprofits and all the hard work that goes into sustaining them.”

 Emma Parker has worked for the Quilt Alliance since 2012, and has helped to develop the Go Tell It at the Quilt Show! program and streamline and revise the QSOS interview and training process.
 She has collected and edited over 400 Go Tell It at the Quilt Show! interviews at International Quilt Festival, QuiltCon, and the International Quilt Study Center & Museum.
 She holds degrees in Folklore & Library Science from the University of North Carolina at Chapel Hill.